 Sleep is a vital part of everyone’s life.
 After all, humans spend around a third of their days sleeping.

-The National Institute of Health say that sleep is essential for normal brain and body function.
+The National Institute of Health say that sleep is

 Most people have difficulty getting to sleep from time to time.
 One trick they may not have tried is sleeping with their socks on.